 Take the family out for a day of tubing, test your snowboarding skills at the Snoprk, or get your adrenaline pumping on the Viking, a roller coaster-type sledding experience.
 For a birds-eye view like no other, try the Dragon zipline over the mountain!
 Or if you have a more relaxing getaway in mind, rest assured that the Express du Nord makes a stop at the luxurious Manoir Saint-Sauveur, which is conveniently located near the Polar Bear's Club Nordic spa.

 Save big at the Tanger Outlets in Saint-Sauveur

-The Express du Nord bus leaves Montréal in the morning and returns in the evening, Friday through Sunday (or Monday on long weekends).
-Return tickets cost $40 to Saint-Sauveur and $70 to Mont Tremblant.
+The Express du Nord leaves Montréal in the morning and returns in the evening, Friday through Sunday.
+Return tickets to Saint-Sauveur cost $40 per adult, while return tickets to Mont Tremblant cost just over $70.

 Martine Rhéaume, blogger

 Martine Rhéaume is a strategic writer.
 The texts she writes or edits are elegant yet precise, direct yet pleasant.
 Martine first got a degree in musicology before getting an advanced graduate diploma in Marketing Communications (HEC Montréal, 2016).
 She worked as an editor, then an advertising copywriter for TC Médias Livres from 2011 to 2016.
 Since 2017, Martine is editor in chief at C2 Montréal.